 - Wash your pet’s bedding in hot water every couple of days.
 After each wash, dry the bedding on the highest heat.
 You could also take the bedding to be dry cleaned, but make sure that any chemicals that they use are safe for dogs.

 - Use flea medicine for dogs.
-You can get a range of different flea treatments, from drops to flea shampoos.
+You can get various flea treatments, from drops to flea shampoos.
 Ask your vet for the best option for your dog.

 - Groom the dog with a flea comb.
 When you groom the dog, have a bowl of soapy water to hand so you can dunk the fleas once you’ve combed them out of the dog’s fur.
 Fleas often gather around the neck and tail area, so concentrate the grooming here.

-- Replace the dog bedding.
-If your flea infestation is very bad, consider throwing out the dog’s bedding and replace it with new bedding.
+If your flea infestation is very bad, consider throwing out the dog’s bedding and replacing it with new bedding.

 Use chemical treatments around the home.
 If the fleas have spread into your home, you can treat it with chemicals.